How can a Landlord fairly assess damages at the

 replacement, but would still not be able to claim the full replacement cost due

 to depreciation (age of the carpet at the end of the tenancy).
-A goodly amount
+A fair amount

 References :A guide to best practice for